cea119/CIM542/PlayfulExperience.md

 The dotted lines indicate cuts- there are three cuts in the cube- the bottom, back, and (<1 in) square in the middle of the cube's front side.

 STAY SAFE.
 STAY HOME.
-And take care :)
+WASH YOUR HANDS-  And take care :)